Types of College Fit

 Ask yourself:

-Does the college offer academic programs and majors that align with your interests and career goals?
+Does the college offer academic programs and majors that align with my interests and career goals?

-Are the class sizes, teaching styles, and academic rigor a good match for your learning style and preferences?
+Are the class sizes, teaching styles, and academic rigor a good match for my learning style and preferences?

 Social Fit